gabe-kai/EarthRing/docs/06-client-architecture.md

 6. **Grid Overlay Separation:**
    - Grid is rendered separately as a circular `THREE.LineSegments` group with shader fade/LOD
    - Geometry recenters around the camera target each frame so lines stay sharp regardless of zoom
+   - Bold Y=0 axis and 20m multiples are recomputed world-relative so they remain consistent even when the camera moves
    - Zones are NOT part of the grid overlay (they're separate meshes)
    - This allows zones to remain fully visible while the grid fades and thins based on distance